 Maryhill graveyard is all that remains of the original parish church.
 An overgrown heap of rubble marks the place where the Maryhill Chapel of Ease was erected in 1826, on land granted by Miss Lillias Graham of the Gairbraid Estate, for the local congregation of the Barony Parish of Glasgow.

 During WW2, Maryhill Old was damaged and the congregation had to worship in the church hall until the end of 1942.
 In 1956, a fire in the vestry destroyed almost all the burial ground records, apart from a receipt book kept in a biscuit tin, and this allowed a plan of the 128 lairs to be made.
-In 1985, after the church had been abandoned and declared unsafe, the Glasgow and West of Scotland Family History Society made a transcription of the monumental inscriptions, an index of the lair owners, and a map of the gravestones all of which you can download from the Parish Church website
+In 1985, after the church had been abandoned and declared unsafe, the Glasgow and West of Scotland Family History Society made a transcription of the monumental inscriptions, an index of the lair owners, and a map of the gravestones.

 In 1986, the congregations of Maryhill Old and Maryhill High Churches were brought under one minister once again.
 By 1998, the two were united and a new parish church was erected on Maryhill Road,.
 That same year, Maryhill High was sold and became a private house and nursery, and the Maryhill Old building reverted to its original owners, the Gairbraid Estate.
 Following vandalism and a fire, the premises were demolished.